Arbnor Muja: Antwerp

 On 28 July 2022, Belgian First Division A club Antwerp reached an agreement with Drita for the transfer of Muja and this deal was made a few minutes after Antwerp defeated Drita in the second leg of the 2022–23 UEFA Europa Conference League second qualifying round.
 Eight days later, the club confirmed that Muja's transfer was permanent and he received squad number 11.
 Antwerp reportedly paid a €400 thousand transfer fee, becoming the most expensive transfer in the history of the Kosovo Superleague.
-His debut with Antwerp came on 2 October in a 2–1 away defeat against Kortrijk after coming on as a substitute at 45th minute in place of Koji Miyoshi.
+His debut with Antwerp came on 2 October in a 2–1 away defeat against Kortrijk after coming on as a substitute in the 45th minute in place of Koji Miyoshi.

+Muja won the Belgian league and cup double with Royal Antwerp in his first season at the club, first seeing off Mechelen 2-0 in the 2023 Belgian Cup final, before edging out Racing Genk on the final day of the league season, drawing 2-2 away to their title rivals thanks to a 94th minute equaliser from captain Toby Alderweireld.

+It was Antwerp's first league crown in 66 years, having last lifted the title in 1957.

+Samsunspor

+On 9 February 2024, Samsunspor announced to have signed Muja on a three-and-a-half-year contract.
+He scored on his Süper Lig debut three days later, in a 2–0 home win over Antalyaspor, after coming off the bench in the second half.

 International career

+Kosovo

 On 4 October 2018, Muja received a call-up from Kosovo U21 for the 2019 UEFA European Under-21 Championship qualification match against Israel U21, and made his debut after coming on as a substitute at 64th minute in place of Muharrem Jashari.

+On 17 March 2023, Muja received a call-up from Kosovo for the UEFA Euro 2024 qualifying matches against Israel and Andorra, but he was an unused substitute in these matches.
+In June 2023, Muja received again a call-up from Kosovo for the UEFA Euro 2024 qualifying matches against Romania and Belarus, but he declined the call-up as he had not received a guarantee that he will start in these matches.

+Albania

+On 15 August 2023, Muja obtained the Albanian passport, making him eligible to play for the Albania national team.
+Head of the Department of Public Relations of the Albanian Football Association, Andi Verçani confirmed two days later through an interview for Koha Ditore that Muja will be called up by Albania in September 2023 for the UEFA Euro 2024 qualifying matches against Czech Republic and Poland.
+On 1 September 2023, he formalizes the decision and accept their call-up for the UEFA Euro 2024 qualifying matches against Czech Republic and Poland.
+He made his debut in the match drawn 1–1 at home to the Czechs.